 ThePrint India was the digital partner for the event.

-Media coverage of the panel discussion can be found below:
+Media coverage of the session can be found below:

 Videos of other panel discussions organised as part of CPR Dialogues 2020 can be found below: